de-lazurenko/sales-performance-analysis-looker-studio/README.md

   * Sales transactions (~150,000 records)
   * 24 markets
   * 562 retailers
-* Data is anonymized and used for educational purposes
+* Data is anonymised and used for educational purposes

 ---